 This does not mean that you stop loving or caring for the other person.
 Rather, it means that you make a conscious decision to take a step back; and stop putting all of your time & energy into focusing on someone else.
 This step is very important so that you don’t continue to allow the chaos of someone else to destroy your life.

 Tip #3 Challenge your own beliefs about your self-worth.

 You should not need to prove anything about yourself to anyone else.
 The only person that needs to believe in your worth is YOU!
 Learn to love yourself; and start accepting yourself for exactly who you are in this moment.

 Tip #4 Don’t let fear stop you from leaving a relationship and getting out on your own.

 We can become trapped by our fears and in turn get stuck in self-defeating relationships for too long because we fear being alone or feel responsible for the other person’s happiness.
 In reality, this fear very well may be preventing you from finding the happiness that you deserve in life.

 Tip #5 Visualize yourself in a mutually healthy relationship.

 It is important to know what a healthy relationship looks like, as well as what things you want and deserve in a relationship.
 If you take some time to visualize your ideal relationship, it will make it easier for you to identify potential red flags for codependent behaviors in the future.

-If you are noticing these patterns of codependency and want to overcome it then call (407) 622-1770.
-Make an appointment today or schedule a complimentary 15-minute phone consultation with Amanda!
+If you are noticing these patterns and want more help in how to overcome codependcy then call (407) 622-1770 today!
+Make an appointment or schedule a complimentary 15-minute phone consultation with Amanda!
 Click here to make an appointment online.

 About the Author: Amanda is passionate about helping people navigate all stages of life.
 She believes great healing can emerge from trauma and challenges if we allow ourselves to be open to learning and exploring new ways of dealing with difficult life experiences.
 Read more about Amanda..